The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks: Strongly connected first order networks

 for some $\gamma>0$.
 Note that if both reactions $S_i \rightarrow S_j$ and $S_j \rightarrow S_i$ do not appear in the reaction network, then we have $a_{ij} = a_{ji} = 0$ and thus

 Hence, the expression

 may not contain all pairs $(i,j)$ with $i\not=j$.
-However, the weak reversibility of the network allows to make all pairs $(i,j)$ with $i\not=j$ appear in the following sense: There exists a constant $\xi>0$ such that
+However, the weak reversibility of the network allows to make all pairs $(i,j)$ with $i\not=j$ appear in the following sense: There exists an explicit constant $\xi>0$ such that

 Indeed, assume that $a_{ij} = a_{ji} = 0$ for some $i\not=j$.
 Due to the weak reversibility of the network, there exists a path from $S_i$ to $S_j$ as follows